microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-overview.md

 This principle is applied to all relationships that are of [directoryObject](/graph/api/resources/directoryobject) type.
 Examples include `/groups/{id}/members`, `/users/{id}/memberOf` or `me/ownedObjects`.

 For example, a group can have users, groups, applications, service principals, devices, and contacts as members.
 An app is granted the *GroupMember.Read.All* least privileged permission to [List group members](/graph/api/group-list-members).
 In the response object, only the **id** and **@odata.type** properties are populated for all the members that are returned.
 The other properties are indicated as `null`.
+For this API:

-To read the basic properties of a group's members that are users, the app needs at least the *User.ReadBasic.All* permission.
-To read the basic properties of a group's members that are groups, the app needs at least the *GroupMember.Read.All* permission.
-To read the basic properties of a group's members that are devices, the app needs at least the *Device.Read.All* permission, and so on.
-However, as an alternative to the individual resource-level permissions, the app can be assigned at least the *Directory.Read.All* permission to read *all properties for all member types*.
+- To read the basic properties of a group's members that are users, the app needs at least the *User.ReadBasic.All* permission.
+- To read the basic properties of a group's members that are groups, the app needs at least the *GroupMember.Read.All* permission.
+- To read the basic properties of a group's members that are devices, the app needs at least the *Device.Read.All* permission, and so on.
+- However, as an alternative to the individual resource-level permissions, the app can be assigned at least the *Directory.Read.All* permission to read *all properties for all member types*.

 ### Example